marcoguerri/marcoguerri.github.io/_posts/2017-02-11-python-branch-prediction.markdown

 Interpreting the histograms
 =======
-The plots suggested that the instruction set used on Ivy Bridge and Haswell be exactly the same.
+The plots suggested that the instruction set used on Ivy Bridge and Haswell was exactly the same.
 I considered worthwhile having a closer look at the main contributor, `PyEval_EvalFrameEx`.

 Analyzing PyEval_EvalFrameEx
 =======
-`PyEval_EvalFrameEx` is the heart of the CPython interpreter, where bytecode is ``decoded'' and executed.
+`PyEval_EvalFrameEx` is the heart of the CPython interpreter, where bytecode is decoded and executed.
 Its implementation resides in `Python/ceval.c` and makes use of a huge switch statement (1500 LOC) that dispatches the current opcode to the corresponding case branch for execution.
 In CPython 2.7.5, it looks like the following: